fcoomans/HTB-machines/Cypher/README.md

 #### 👣 Foothold as neo4j

-I use https://www.revshells.com to generate a `nc mkfifo` reverse shell, that will give me a `bash` shell on the target.
+I use https://www.revshells.com to generate a `nc mkfifo` reverse shell, which will give me a `bash` shell on the target.
-The reverse shell payload is also URL Encoded.
+The reverse shell payload is also URL encoded.

 ![](images/Pasted%20image%2020250716194352.png)